Wayla/level-serve/README.md

 ## Caching

-For now resources are cached for 1d on HTTP level.
-Proper caching is to be implemented.
+[ETags](http://en.wikipedia.org/wiki/HTTP_ETag) are used to save bandwidth and reduce load.

 ## Sublevels